EstelleGvl/Judith-Holofernes/README.md

 # Judith-Holofernes
-This repository contains the images and data (CSV and Tropy files) related to the research Project "Judith Beheading Holofernes.
-A Quantitative Study on the Representation of the Dying Body in Medieval Manuscripts"
+This repository contains the images and data (CSV and Tropy files) related to the research Project "Losing your Head.
+Representing the Dying Body in Medieval Manuscripts, the Example of Judith Beheading Holofernes."